Nimba Range: Climate

 Rainfall varies greatly with elevation and season.
 About 3,000 mm of rain falls at the highest altitudes, and between 700 and 1,200 mm at the lower elevations.
 In fact, some parts of the mountain receive less precipitation, due to rain-shadow effect of the high ridge.
 Most of the rainfall occurs between May and October.

 Ecology

 The Nimba Range harbours an especially rich flora and fauna, and it is the home of more than 2000 vascular plant species, 317 vertebrate species, 107 of which are mammals, and to more than 2,500 invertebrate species.
-Notably endemic vertebrates are Nimba viviparous toad (Nimbaphrynoides occidentalis), Lamotte's roundleaf bat (Hipposideros lamottei), Myotis nimbaensis, and Nimba otter shrew (Micropotamogale lamottei).
-Other rare and endangered animals are West African lion (Panthera leo senegalensis), pygmy hippopotamus (Choeropsis liberiensis), zebra duiker (Cephalophus zebra), and western chimpanzee (Pan troglodytes verus) that uses stones as tools.
+Notably endemic vertebrates are Nimba viviparous toad, Lamotte's roundleaf bat, Myotis nimbaensis, and Nimba otter shrew.
+Other rare and endangered animals are West African lion, pygmy hippopotamus, zebra duiker, and western chimpanzee that uses stones as tools.
+The range has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.

 Terrestrial ecoregions include Western Guinean lowland forest, Guinean montane forest, Guinean forest-savanna mosaic, and West Sudanian savanna.
 The Nimba Range is a part of a distinct freshwater ecoregion with a high portion of endemic aquatic species.